cavayangtao/lidar_clustering_bench/README.md

 ## Datasets

 We ran the above open-source methods on three open datasets and the experimental results are illustrated in [Benchmarking](#Benchmarking).
 All the three datasets were collected outdoors using three different LiDARs including, a Velodyne VLP-16 for the [L-CAS dataset](https://github.com/yzrobot/cloud_annotation_tool), a Velodyne HDL-32E for the [EU Long-term dataset](https://epan-utbm.github.io/utbm_robocar_dataset/), and a Velodyne HDL-64E for the [KITTI dataset](http://www.cvlibs.net/datasets/kitti/).
 The first one was collected in a parking lot with a stationary robot, which contains two fully labeled pedestrians, for which neither occlusion nor truncation on the samples.
-The other two datasets were collected in urban road environments with automobile platforms, of which the EU Long-term dataset provides car labels in a roundabout, while the KITTI one includes annotations various vehicle types.
+The other two datasets were collected in urban road environments with automobile platforms, of which the EU Long-term dataset provides car labels in a roundabout, while the KITTI one includes annotations of various vehicle types.

 ### Perfection